UrbanIR: Large-Scale Urban Scene Inverse Rendering from a Single Video: Experiment Results

 \subsection{Datasets}

-We evaluate \method on the KITTI-360 dataset~\cite{Liao2021ARXIV}, which contains numerous video sequences of urban scenes.
-We pick 7 non-overlapping sequences for the experiments.
-These cover various light directions, vehicle trajectories, and layouts of buildings and vegetation.
-The data include RGB images from stereo cameras, semantic labels, camera poses, and RTK-GPS poses.
-We use Ominidata~\cite{eftekhar2021omnidata, kar20223d} for monocular normal estimation from images, and use MTMT~\cite{chen20MTMT}, ShadowFormer~\cite{guo2023shadowformer} to detect shadow masks and partially remove shadow patterns in the training images.
+We evaluate \method on two datasets: the KITTI-360 dataset~\cite{Liao2021ARXIV} and the Waymo Open Dataset~\cite{Sun_2020_CVPR}.
+The KITTI-360 dataset~\cite{Liao2021ARXIV} consists of 9 stereo video sequences showcasing urban scenes.
+For our analysis, we selected 7 non-overlapping clipped sequences, each containing around 100 images.
+These sequences cover various light directions, vehicle trajectories, and layouts of buildings and vegetation.
+The dataset includes RGB images from stereo cameras, semantic labels, camera poses, and RTK-GPS poses.
+On the other hand, the Waymo Open Dataset (WOD)~\cite{Sun_2020_CVPR} captures driving sequences from five cameras and one 64-beam LiDAR sensor at 10 Hz.
+However, we only used the single camera from the front view and did not use any LiDAR information for our evaluation.

+Quantitative evaluation of relighting sequences is difficult as most datasets only capture the same location under a single illumination, and no ground truth for relighting is available.
+Therefore, we recorded a scene at different times of the day, covering different illuminations.
+The images were captured by a stereo camera, and the poses were estimated using RTK-GPS information.